‘Love’s Oneing: A Book About Contemplation’ By Kerrie Hide (2022)

 ‘Suspended God: Music and a theology of doubt’ by Maeve Louise Heaney (2022)

 This book opened by eyes to the usefulness of music to fill the void that doubt plays in the minds and hearts of us who are craving the spiritual.
 It discusses a number of important voices in the church like Karl Rahner and St Teresa of Avila.
-I haven’t finished it yet but it’s actively causing my mind to crave its discussions within its pages.
+This book actively causes my mind to crave its discussions within its pages.

 &Juliet